 Though the initial work was completed in 1928, the building wasn’t truly finished quite yet.
 In the fall of 1940, the Westward Ho received its iconic radio tower and antenna, used to broadcast programs from Arizona’s very first television station.
 Even when the station relocated, the hotel held onto the antenna, as it had already achieved landmark status.

 Though it may be surrounded by skyscrapers today, the antenna brought the Westward Ho to a staggering five-hundred foot height, making it the tallest building in Phoenix for a time.
-Over the decades, several different owners set up shop within the bowels of the Westward Ho, sheltering guests until it was officially closed to the public in the 1980’s.
-The new owners then converted the hotel into an assisted living facility, a new home for the elderly and the disabled.
+Over the decades, several different owners set up shops in the retail store fronts of the Westward Ho along Central Avenue and Fillmore Street.